gruntwork-io/terraform-google-gke/examples/gke-custom-service-account/README.md

 Google Cloud Platform automatically creates a service account named "Compute Engine default service account" and GKE associates it with the nodes it creates.
-Depending on how your project is configured, the default service account may or may not have permissions to use other Cloud Platform APIs.
+Depending on how your project is configured, the default service account may or may not have permissions to use other GCP APIs.
 GKE also assigns some limited access scopes to compute instances.
 Updating the default service account's permissions or assigning more access scopes to compute instances is not the recommended way to authenticate to other Cloud Platform services from Pods running on GKE.